pyrsmk/Chernozem/README.markdown

     // Print 0.758
     echo $container['bar'];

 Properties behavior having priority over container behavior.
 That means that if you insert a value with a key that is not managed by the properties behavior, then that value will be inserted to the container (but if that container is disabled, Chernozem will throw an exception).
-As well, if you retrieve a value that exists with both behaviors then the returned value will be the properties one.
+As well, if you retrieve a value that exists with both behaviors (because of inserting it internally) then the returned value will be the properties one.

+Also, you can pass an object as key:

+    $container[$object]=99;
+    // Echoes 99
+    echo $container[$object];

 Container behavior
 ==================